 4.3.
-Sofia preliminary result
+SoFIA preliminary results

-Sofia has over 50 parameters that have to be set before it can be run successfully.
+SoFIA has over 50 parameters that have to be set before it can be run successfully.
 For a quick look at the data, the default settings can yield reasonable results, but aiming for a more reliable and complete search fine tuning is required.
-There are at least 15 unique parameters for which their combinations lead to immediate differences in the total number of identified galaxy candidates.
+There are at least 15 unique parameters of which their combinations leads to immediate differences in the total number of identified galaxy candidates.
 To get the most optimal results in terms of reliability and completeness, we extracted two subcubes containing a bright and a faint galaxy from the cube.
-Where reliability is defined as the ratio of True Positives (TP) over total number of detections (false positives + true positives), and completeness as the total number of TP over total number of all sources in the cube (both detected and undetected).
-One parameter file was tuned to identify the faint sources, a second one tuned SoFiA to detect the bright sources.
-The two parameter files were then merged into one file which in principle should then detect from faint narrow-linewidths sources to bright and wider-linewidths ones.
-We used the S+C source-finder with a flux threshold of 3σ (i.e. 1.20 mJy).
+One parameter file was tuned to identify the faint sources, a second one tuned SOFIA to detect the bright sources.
+The two parameter files were then merged into one file which in principle should then detect from faint narrow linewidths sources to bright and wider linewidths.
+We used the s+c source finder with a flux threshold of 3σ (i.e. 1.20 mJy).
 All detections with reliability greater than 95% were accepted as positive candidates.
-The merged parameter file was run in four of the subcubes making up the WSRT PP HI data cube.
-Figure 3 presents the galaxy candidates obtained by running SOFIA.
-To get an idea of the performance of SoFiA, we plot the preliminary results alongside the visual results (see Figure 1).
-With SoFiA we identified 67 galaxy candidates, 56.7% have visual cross-matches (blue stars).
+The merged parameter file is ran in 4 of the 9 subcubes making up the WSRT PP HI data cube.

+Figure 3 presents the galaxy candidates obtained by running SoFIA.
+To get an idea of the performance of SoFIA, we plot the preliminary results alongside the visual results (see Figure 1).
+With SoFIA we identified 67 galaxy candidates, 56.7% have visual cross matches (blue stars).
 But there are 43.3% without counterparts (magenta stars).
-The magenta stars enclosed by open black squares indicate galaxies that are consistent with noise or are found on the edges of the cube (i.e. $V{\rm sys} \geq 16\,000~{\rm km\,s^{-1}}$) where the noise is relatively high and a detection's reliability are compromised.
-Green stars show candidates within the searched fields that are not yet identified with SoFiA.
+The magenta stars enclosed by open black squares indicate galaxies that a consistent with noise or are found on edges of the cube (i.e. $V{sys} \geq 16\,000 \,\mathrm{km \, s^{-1}}$) where noise is relatively high and detection's reliability are compromised.
+Green stars show candidates within the searched fields that are not yet to identified with SoFIA.